 However, the court rejected the insurance company’s contention regarding when the cause of action accrued.
 The court observed that the February 2006 letter did not clearly and unambiguously deny the claim and invited the insured to submit further information.
 Further, the insurance company continued to take actions that led the insured into believing that the claim was still open and pending.

-This precise issue cannot arise again because the statute of limitations for breach of an insurance contract was changed in 2011 to begin from the date of loss.
+This precise issue cannot arise again because the statute of limitations for breach of a property insurance contract was changed in 2011 to begin from the date of loss.
 However, the conduct of the insurance company in acting as though it was investigating and handling the claim until the statute of limitations had run demonstrates the type of sharp practices that insurance companies engage in to deny valid claims.
-When you retain an experienced Florida insurance claims law firm, your attorney will be familiar with these types of practices.
-The attorney can help you navigate past these litigation traps.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].